 Eventually we will have some digital certificates to show who has recovered or been tested recently or when we have a vaccine who has received it.
 (Source)

-Bill had deep knowledge on what he was talking about.
-The European Commission presented 24 May 2019 a roadmap for the implementation of actions on strengthened cooperation against vaccine-preventable diseases.
-The goal was a common vaccination card/passport compatible with electronic immunization systems for EU citizens to 2022 (as well as countering vaccine hesitancy – the anti-vaccination movement).
+Bill new what he was talking about.
+On May24, 2019, the European Commission presented a roadmap for the implementation of actions on strengthened cooperation against vaccine-preventable diseases.
+The goal was a common vaccination card/passport compatible with electronic immunization systems for EU citizens by 2022 (as well as countering vaccine hesitancy – the anti-vaccination movement).

-The measures to deal with the pandemic opens up for the ID2020 certification, and in the end for a global digital citizenship – a fundamental pillar in the technocratic smart society (4IR) pushed by World Economic Forum to support the United Nations Sustainable Development Goals.
+The measures for handling the pandemic open up for the ID2020 certification, and in the end for a global digital citizenship – a fundamental pillar in the technocratic smart society (4IR) pushed by World Economic Forum to support the United Nations Sustainable Development Goals.

 Digital technologies, such as cloud computing, biometrics, mobile networks and devices, and smartcards, can increase the security, accuracy, and convenience of identifying and authenticating individuals.
 As public and private service providers increasingly transition into the digital realm, the ability to prove who you are will be essential for participation in the digital environment.
 (The World Bank)